rossprogram/rossprogram.github.io/students/faq.md

 Ross/USA is a six-week, residential, summer session for high school students who are talented in mathematics, well prepared in standard high school math topics, and eager to explore more advanced ideas.
-The Ross Program is held at two sites: <br>
-&nbsp; Ross/USA will run for six weeks in Columbus, Ohio, USA.  <br>
-&nbsp; Ross/Asia will run for five weeks in Changzhou, Jiangsu Province, China.  <br>
+In 2020 the Ross Program was entirely online, and a similar online session is planned for 2021.
+In 2022 we hope to return to in-person courses, with all participants living in a dormitory.  <br>
-The responses below refer to the Ross/USA site.
+The responses below refer to the in-person sessions at the Ross/USA site.

 Ross participants spend most of each day working on challenging sets